Wednesday, 31 May 2017

 There have been beautiful sunsets the last two days, with the most amazing blazing red sun lighting up the sky with stripes of pink and blue.
 I have been feeling very excited, because I have finally gone public at work with the decision I made over the Easter holidays - I am retiring at the end of June!

-Monday 1 May 2017
+Monday, 1 May 2017

 Superhospital

 This evening (and also last Monday evening) James and I have watched a couple of episodes of a documentary series called "Scotland's Superhospital" about the Queen Elizabeth University Hospital in Glasgow.
 This is Glasgow's newest hospital (it opened two years ago), the result of the merger of several other hospitals and built on the site of the old Southern General.
-Each episode looks at the experiences of several patients in different areas of the huge hospital.
-Despite its size and all the brand new equipment like the automated guided vehicles to transport supplies, the staff have maintained the personal relationships with their patients.
+Each episode looks at the experiences of several patients in different areas of this huge hospital.
+Despite its size and all the brand new equipment like the automated guided vehicles to transport supplies, the staff seem to have maintained the personal relationships with their patients.
 I have found both programmes to be very moving and I think that the staff there are doing a wonderful job.
 That includes my friend Heather.
 I won't go into any details about her job, however l am so impressed by the amazing and life-changing work that she does.

 Coastal Walk